Bacteriostatic Water Storage: The Short Answer

 Inventory Management: FIFO and Cycle Counts

-A defensible storage program for liquid research supplies includes:
+A defensible storage program for liquid research supplies rests on six routines:

 - FIFO consumption — oldest in-date inventory consumed first